Kittekat14/MovieManiac/README.md

 - The app displays a welcome view, where users will be able to either log in or register an account
 - Once authenticated, the user can view all movies
 - Upon clicking on a particular movie, users will be taken to a single movie view, where additional movie details will be displayed
-- The single movie view contains buttons that when clicked show dialogs containing details about the director, the genre and the detailed information of a movie.
-On the movie synopsis card, there is also a button (heart shaped) that lets the user add the movie to their list of favorite movies
+- The single movie view contains buttons, that open dialogs containing details about the director, the genre and additional informations of a movie.
+On the movie synopsis card, there is also a button (heart-shaped), that lets the user add the movie to their list of favorite movies
-- A user can also access his profile, where he can edit or delete the profile
+- A user can also access his profile, where he can edit or delete his profile

 ## Development server